 Shipwrecks is an awesome little spot in Poipu.
-I slept in the parking lot in my car a few times while I was on the island and would wake up for sunrise at the beach.
-Special moments like that are what travel is all about.
 The cliff jump is right at the end of the cliff on the left side of the beach as you look out towards the ocean.
 It’s pretty hard to miss.

 You walk up the cliff from behind and then edge your way down to the jumping spot right on the tip of the coastline.
 I think the jump is about 40ft or 13m but it could be a little less according to some.
 The depth of the water could have been deeper but we never touched the bottom.
 As always you will need to check this yourself to watch out for changes in tides, sandbars, rocks, and debris.

 We sent a few backflips from this height and never touched the bottom.
 Any time we were in the area during our month of hiking in Kauai, we would pull in and have a few jumps at Shipwrecks.
 It’s definitely the most popular cliff jump spot on Kauai and the only ‘real’ well-known spot for jumping from a decent height into the ocean.